Connecting industry with students and students with industry.

 CEM EMPHASIS BENEFITS TO STUDENTS

-5. Students learn industry software like P6 and On-Screen Take-Off.
+- Students learn industry software like P6 and Bluebeam.

-7. Students have the opportunity to pursue construction related interests through student clubs and competitions that construction focused.
+- Students have the opportunity to pursue construction related interests and form leadership and communication skills through construction clubs and competitions.

 CEM EMPHASIS BENEFITS TO INDUSTRY